Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Discussion

 \paragraph{Scope and positioning} Think2Seg-RS reframes reasoning segmentation in remote sensing as a process of learning to prompt a frozen segmenter.
 By optimizing an LVLM through a lightweight, mask-only GRPO signal, the framework transfers high-level reasoning into geometric prompts that SAM2 can reliably execute.
 Here we discuss the broader implications of our findings, focusing on cross-task applicability, sensitivity of the prompt interface, and the interaction between segmenter capacity and annotation granularity.

 \paragraph{Cross-task generalization and applicability domain} Our zero-shot transfer experiments revealed a consistent pattern: Think2Seg-RS generalizes strongly to \emph{semantic-level referring tasks}, yet shows a performance gap on \emph{instance-level} benchmarks.
-This outcome reflects the inductive bias of our mask-level reinforcement learning objective.
-Optimizing for global IoU encourages the LVLM to capture semantic coherence and scene-level completeness—traits advantageous for EarthReason and RefSegRS, both of which adopt semantic-level supervision.
-However, this formulation lacks explicit geometric priors required for instance discrimination in datasets such as RRSIS-D and RISBench, where numerous small, rotated, or adjacent targets must be individually grounded.
-Bridging this gap calls for light, geometry-aware extensions to the current design: orientation- and thin-structure consistency terms in the reward, an expanded prompt vocabulary including rotated boxes and line or multi-point chains, and a small amount of referring-style supervision for curriculum calibration.
-These augmentations would enhance instance precision while preserving the strong semantic-level generalization that characterizes Think2Seg-RS.
+This divergence stems fundamentally from the topological invariance of the global IoU metric employed in our reward function.
+While optimizing for global IoU ensures semantic coherence and scene-level completeness, which are advantageous for EarthReason and RefSegRS, this formulation highlights an inherent limitation: it prioritizes holistic semantic coverage over discriminative instance isolation, as the metric aggregates pixel overlap irrespective of the number of connected components.
+Consequently, the objective function lacks the explicit incentive required for instance separation, leading to under-segmentation in datasets like RRSIS-D and RISBench where adjacent targets must be individually grounded.
+This behavior is statistically evidenced across multiple independent runs (Table~\ref{tab:earthreason_results} and ~\ref{tab:rrsis_zero-shot_results}) by the disproportionate gains in cIoU relative to gIoU: the former measures overall semantic area coverage via dataset-level pixel aggregation, whereas the latter evaluates average per-sample geometric accuracy through equal sample weighting.
+Bridging this gap calls for incorporating separation-aware rewards without reverting to costly box supervision.
+A promising strategy is to introduce a connectivity consistency term that penalizes the discrepancy in the number of connected components between the predicted mask and the ground truth, thereby enforcing instance-level count fidelity.
+Furthermore, implicit geometric attributes of the ground-truth mask, such as centroids or principal axes, could serve as weak supervisory signals to guide the LVLM in generating spatially distinct prompts for clustered objects.
+These augmentations would effectively enhance instance precision while preserving the strong semantic-level generalization that characterizes Think2Seg-RS.